 You can’t imagine the pressure and anxiety that a full email Inbox can add to your life.
 At a subconscious level, you can feel weighted down, that you’re never making enough progress, and that you’re not getting done even the smallest of tasks.
 Unsubscribe to email lists you don’t read and spam emails then organize your email (highly recommend Active Inbox as a tool to do so).

 2. Yes/No the items in each room.

 This weekend, go into each room with a careful eye and look at each object.
 Ask yourself, “Is this object in this room because it makes me feel happy?”
 If yes, keep it.
-If no, move it to the center of the room on the floor.
-Do this for each room, then gather up all of them items in the center of each room and place them in a pile in your basement, attic or spare room.
+If not, move it to the center of the room on the floor.
+Do this for each room, then gather up all of the items in the center of each room and place them in a pile in your basement, attic, or spare room.
 Next, sell the items or give them away.
-Do not hang on to items just because it was a gift and you feel guilty getting rid of it.
+Do not hang on to items just because it was a gift and you feel guilty getting rid of them.
 Guilt is one of the fastest ways to give up your vibrancy.
-Keep items that make you feel happy because they look good, or bring you a happy memory … doesn’t this feel like a better alternative?
+Keep items that make you feel happy because they look good, or bring you a happy memory… doesn’t this feel like a better alternative?

 3. Brain dump on a to-do list.

 You’ve heard it a million times before – but there’s a reason for that!
 Instead of Post-It notes scattered, and 5 different to-do lists, try one.
 One simple, organized to-do list for each day.
 This is one of the top action items I did to maximize my productivity and efficiency (oh, and I don’t feel stressed every day!).
 I created a 30min video on how to manage your stress and overwhelm plus I offered a download to my own personal to-do list I designed.
 You can get it free here »

 4. Clean your office desk before you end each day.